More than 188,000 Georgians are living with Alzheimer's, and about 391,000 family members carry most of their day-to-day care.

 Medicare

 Respite is what makes the long haul survivable.
-In Georgia, respite comes from Medicaid for eligible members, the National Family Caregiver Support Program through your Area Agency on Aging (free, no income test), and adult day programs.
+In Georgia, respite comes from three main channels: Georgia Medicaid (CCSP and SOURCE) for eligible members, the National Family Caregiver Support Program through your Area Agency on Aging (free, with no income test), and adult day programs.
 For the full picture, see Respite Care in Georgia.

 A few days a week at a dementia-capable adult day program often does double duty: it gives you reliable hours back, and the structure, activity, and social contact frequently improve sleep, mood, and behavior for the person with dementia.